JeanBriceGinestet/GeoFlight-Replay/README.md

 ## Known limitations
 -	Only supports Microsoft Flight Simulator 2020
 -	Microsoft Flight Simulator SDK doesnt allow to set directly the camera to a desired position and orientation.
 To bypass this limitation, GeoFlight Replay sets the position of an invisible aircraft JGT Aircraft, delivered in [jgt-airplane folder](ressources/jgt-airplane)), the camera being attached to the aircraft reference frame.
 This trick indirectly sets the camera to a desired location and orientation.
 -	Microsoft Flight Simulator SDK doesnt allow to peform a screen capture or get a picture from the simulated camera.
-Picture are generated thanks to the Windows screen capture tool [dxcam](https://pypi.org/project/dxcam/).The generated pictures therefore depend on your screen resolution.
+Picture are generated thanks to a Windows screen capture tool [dxcam](https://pypi.org/project/dxcam/).The generated pictures therefore depend on your screen resolution.
 If you have a NVIDIA GeForce GPU, you can use DSR technology to bypass this limitation : https://www.nvidia.com/en-us/geforce/technologies/dsr/technology/